What is a CDN?

-In case you have one of the following popular CMSs, you can check our simple step-by-step guide to integrate CDN77 with your CMS
+If you have one of the following popular CMSs, you can check our simple step-by-step guide to integrate CDN77 with your CMS.

 Are you lost?
 Do you have any additional questions?

-Our friendly team from Technical Support is online all the time eager to assist you.
+Our friendly Technical Support team is online all the time, and eager to assist you.